ManApart/quest-command/notes.md

 - Check all behavior receipies have params that match their assigned behaviors
 - Requiring default params breaks everything since params don't override other params, have to remove param satisfied test > is there another way to check variables at compile time?

+#### Command ideas
+- Search - skill based, finds scope that's hidden
+- Look (examine) object for its description
+- Sheath / unsheath command?
+- Hold Command?

 ### Misc / Unsorted
 - Readable behavior / item
 - Be consistent.
 End all statements with periods.
 - Remove hatchet and apple from starting inventory and place them in world etc
 - Inventory carrying space

-#### Command ideas
-- Search - skill based, finds scope that's hidden
-- Look (examine) object for its description
-- Sheath / unsheath command?
-- Hold Command?
+Certain quests unlock the ability to start a new character as a different race in the same world